 Commissions, bonuses, and deferred income are wages and must be paid to the employee when they normally should be paid, even if the employee is no longer on the company payroll.
 Employers who withhold commissions and other wages in Maryland can face damages that include attorney fees and treble damages (three times the amount owed).
 The District of Columbia has similar protections.

-At Farber Legal in Rockville/North Bethesda, Maryland, our lawyer represent employees and employers in commission, bonus, overtime, and other wage matters throughout Maryland and the Washington, D.C., area.
+At Farber Legal in Rockville/North Bethesda, Maryland, our employment lawyers represent employees and employers in commission, bonus, overtime, and other wage matters throughout Maryland and the Washington, D.C., area.
 We offer an initial consultation at a discounted rate to discuss your case.

 As an employee, you are entitled to commissions, bonuses, and deferred wages even if you are fired or voluntarily terminate.
 You are also entitled to payment for vested vacation time, unless your employer has a policy that specifically states it will not pay for unused vacation time upon job termination.